Shortcut to Happiness

-Shortcut to Happiness is a 2007 film adaptation of the Stephen Vincent Benet classic 1936 short story "The Devil and Daniel Webster".
-It stars Alec Baldwin, Jennifer Love Hewitt, and Anthony Hopkins.
-Baldwin also directed the film.
+Shortcut to Happiness is a 2004 fantasy comedy film directed by Alec Baldwin, who stars alongside Jennifer Love Hewitt and Anthony Hopkins.
+The film is based on the Stephen Vincent Benét 1936 short story "The Devil and Daniel Webster."
 Shot in early 2001 in New York City, the film was plagued with financial difficulties and was shelved for several years.
-Yari Film Group eventually bought and released the film to theaters in 2007.
+Yari Film Group eventually bought and released the film to theaters in 2004.

 Plot

 Jabez Stone is a desperate, down-on-his-luck writer who hits rock bottom when his close friend, Julius Jensen, finds success.
 In his attempts to get his work published, he meets a beautiful stranger who offers him a chance at fame and fortune in exchange for his soul.
 Stone, having lost faith in himself, agrees to the offer.

 After accepting the deal, Jabez is quickly lavished with all he had ever dreamed of: a book deal, money, women, notoriety, Stone now has it all.
 However, despite the success, he is losing the friendship, respect and trust of those around him.
 Coming to the realization that he did not quite get everything that he bargained for, Stone begs the devil to release him from their deal.
 When the devil scoffs, he turns to famed orator Daniel Webster.
 The two conclude that they should take the battle to court with Webster defending Stone in an otherworldly trial against the devil in the ultimate battle of wits in a fight over the fate of Stone's soul.